 Antonio was promoted to lead Jolt in August 2019, ahead of the historic 2020 presidential election and decennial Census.
 Under his leadership, Jolt launched a massive nonpartisan voter registration effort and get-out-the-vote campaigns, delivered the largest Latino census count in modern Texas history, and secured numerous multi-million dollar grants for the organization.
 Antonio worked in coalition with the Texas Youth Power Alliance to expand and solidify a robust youth-focused voter infrastructure in the state.
 Additionally, Antonio helped develop a multi-prong approach toward tackling climate change and establish Texas as a leader in renewable energy.

 Remaining committed to ensuring justice and breaking down barriers on behalf of the most vulnerable, Antonio assumed the role of Press Strategist for the Texas affiliate of the American Civil Liberties Union (ACLU) in January 2022, where he advanced the media relations work of the leading civil rights organization in the Lone Star State by influencing how key issues were framed in print, radio, television, and online media.
 Antonio worked across all departments to support all of the ACLU’s initiatives, including voting access, LGBTQIA+ equality, immigrants’ rights, smart justice, and reproductive freedom.

-Antonio represents a new era of bold and fearless leadership, emerging from a political climate that is actively demanding fresh perspectives on key issues.
+Antonio represents a new era of bold and fearless leadership, emerging from a social climate that is actively demanding fresh perspectives on key issues.
 His innovative use of digital media and narrative shift work has quickly catapulted Antonio into one of the leading progressive voices in the United States.
 His work has been mentioned in Time Magazine, MSNBC, The New York Times, The Guardian, The Atlantic, Telemundo, and Univision, among others.